Parks and Recreation season 7: Reception

 The seventh season of Parks and Recreation largely received positive praise from critics.
-Rotten Tomatoes gave the season an 89% rating based on 27 critic reviews.
+Rotten Tomatoes gave the season an 89% rating based on 27 critic reviews with an average rating of 7.7/10.
 The critical consensus reads: "Parks and Recreation's closing chapter deftly incorporates time-skip gags into the everyday bureaucracy of Pawnee, all while delivering a moving farewell to a cast of characters audiences have grown to love like family."

 IGN reviewer Matt Fowler gave the series finale a perfect 10 out of 10 score, saying "Doing what the show does best, Parks knocked it clear out of the park with "One Last Ride."
 A remarkably irresistible swirl of love and satire.
 The writers knew it wasn't enough to just send everyone off into the future.
 They knew we needed to see that future.
 Not just for peace of mind, but because we've all become so lovingly invested in the characters.
 This final season proved to us that we could withstand a time jump and still remain attached to everyone.
 And this finale used that to hop through the Pawnee gang's futures, creating an exciting, heartwarming journey."

 The New Yorker's Emily Nussbaum contended that the series finale invoked "few laughs", and Screen Rant's Nathanial Eker-Male called the season "jarring and distracting".
 The Guardian critic Diane Shipley claimed that the season "jumped the shark".